Contents: Westfalia This very car Specifications Mercedes Specifications Westfalia Shipping Costs Container?

 Westfalia is a very old German company, founded in 1848 in Rheda-Wiedenbrück in the Westphalia region of Germany.
 They are famous for the invention of the tow ball hitch, patented in 1934 and for the Volkswagen van conversion in the sixties and seventies, from split-window-VW-Bus to the Vanagon.

 This James Cook with the license plate DJC5 was made by Daimler in Düsseldorf in Feb.
 2012 and was converted to a James Cook by Westfalia in April 2012.
-In 2014 it was shipped to Baltimore MD and traveled thru the USA for 5 months.
-There are two videos of this trip: 5 Minutes and 30 Minutes long
+In 2014, 2016 and 2019 it was shipped to Baltimore MD or Halifax NS and traveled thru all 50 states and 8 provinces (Hawaii with rental cars though).
+There are two videos of the first trip: 5 Minutes and 30 Minutes long

-In 2012, THAVIS made a short video of this car.(Link to youtube video)
+In 2012, THAVIS made a short video of this car

 The chassis is a Sprinter 319 CDI with a 3.0 liter 6 cylinder Diesel engine.
 It has 190 hp and a torque of 325 ft*lb (440 Nm).
 On the 2014 trip through the USA, the mileage was 20 mpg.
 In Germany, at higher speeds, the milage is less.
 The top speed is 100 mph.
 The transmission is the Mercedes 7G-Tronic.
 At 60 mph (in the 7th gear) the engine is running very quiet at 2,000 rpm.
 Even at top speed of 100 mhp, 3,330 rpm are not bad.

 Four adults can sleep in the car.
 The upper bed (accessed via a ladder) is extremly long (7'9") and 59" wide.
 The lower bed is 6'6" long and 53" wide.
 This is more than two queen beds.
 Warm water for the floor heating and the shower is provided by a Hydronic unit from Eberspächer (Espar), which runs on Diesel.
 The compressor fridge runs on 12V only and has a deep freeze compartment.
 Butane is only used for the stove.
 The 6 lbs butane canister is good for one year.
 There is no propane on board.
-The lithium-batteries are charged while driving over a 45 A b2b-charger and through 300 Wp of solar panels.
+The 270 Ah lithium-batteries are charged while driving over a 90 A b2b-charger and through 300 Wp of solar panels.
 We don't carry any cable to hook up to electricity.
-230 V devices like coffee machine and hair dryer are powered over an 1,500 W inverter.
+230 V devices like coffee machine, convection oven and hair dryer are powered over an 2,000 W inverter.

 The car was shipped on a ConRo vessel.
 This is a vessel category with mainly containers and a big roll-on-roll-off cardeck.
 See further information on the website of ACL.
 We brought our car to the harbor of Antwerp in Belgium and gave them the key.
 A few days later, somebody of ACL drove the car on board, just like on a ferry.
 After stops in Hamburg (Germany), Göteborg (Sweden), Liverpool (UK), Halifax (Canada), New York (USA) it came to Baltimore, MD.
 We took a flight to Baltimore and picked it up there.
 It was very easy, because the company SeaBridge for Motorhomes took care of everything.